Browse the College Archives and Special Collections Collections:

 College Archives: Colbiana Collection

 The Colby College Archives are also known as the “Colbiana Collection.”
-The archive consists of historical records of the College from 1813 to the present, including administrative and curricular policy documents, information on student life and customs and Senior Scholars papers/Honors theses.
-There are complete runs of the Board of Trustees minutes, the Colby Echo (student newspaper), the Alumnus/Colby magazine (alumni publication) and the Oracle (student yearbook).
-Also included in the collection is a trove of historic photographs, presented in digital form as the Colbiana Photographs Collection.
+The archive consists of historical records of the College from 1813 to the present and includes administrative and curricular policy documents, information on student life and customs, and student publications and culminating papers.
+In addition to the collections listed farther below, digital Colbiana also includes: